chaseste/csv_to_json/README.md

 ```

 ## Profiling
 I profiled the allergy transform to get an idea of how "bad" or "good" an idea using Python is.
 Data was collected using cProfile with a 488 MB CSV containing a little over 1M rows.
 The CSV was constructed from the sample allergy csv.
+The default transform was used.

 ### Command
 ```